vekatze/neut/book/src/parallelism-and-mutability.md

 # Parallelism and Mutability

-Here, we'll see how parallelism in Neut works.
-Parallel control flows can communicate messages using channels.
-We'll also see how these channels can be used as mutable variables.

 ## Detaching/Attaching Control Flows

-Neut has a feature for parallelism.
+Neut has built-in support for parallelism.
 It is a thin layer over pthread, and works like async/await:

 ```neut
 let f1: flow(int) =